 Getting your eyes hurt after taking shower is not the best feeling.
 Worst still, you feel itchy and burning eyes all day after a nice shower or a good time in swimming pool.
 What’s could be the problem?

 A chemical in your water could make your eyes hurt

 Chlorine in drinking meant for disinfection could also make your eyes hurt after taking shower.
 Water treatment plants routinely use chlorine as a disinfectant to kill bacteria in protect drinking water.
 Although, most often the chemical don’t have much effect by the time it gets to our tap.
 However, some residuals remain in the distribution pipes to keep the water disinfected all the way to our homes.
 The problem is the residuals can produce other potentially dangerous byproducts such as chloramines, Trihalomethanes (THMs) and haloacetic acids.

 While it is good to get protection from pathogens, the overdose of chlorine for water disinfection can be dangerous to health due to formation of hurtful byproducts.
 Some of these chlorine byproducts can give burning eyes or make eyes hurt after taking shower.

-Some people who use water containing chloramine in excess of the maximum residual disinfectant level could experience irritating effects to their eyes and nose, stomach discomfort or anemia. – Source: EPA
+Some people who use water containing chloramine in excess of the safe level residual disinfectant level could experience burning eyes and nose, stomach discomfort or anemia. – Source: EPA